Missed our last event? Or just need information about our By Laws? We have substantial resources at your disposal.

-Hawaii’s ARMA Chapter was founded in 1974 to promote and advance the improvement of information management through education, study and research; to advance professional records management knowledge and techniques by sharing and exchanging experiences; and to develop and advance standards of professional competence in records and information management.
+Hawaii’s ARMA Chapter was founded October 20, 1974 to promote and advance the improvement of information management through education, study and research; to advance professional records management knowledge and techniques by sharing and exchanging experiences; and to develop and advance standards of professional competence in records and information management.
 Carl Spears served as the first Chapter President.

 The Chapter, a Hawaii Domestic Nonprofit Corporation, is officially registered as the “Association of Records Managers and Administrators – Hawaii Chapter, Inc.”

 The Hawaii Chapter membership includes government and private industry records managers and administrators, records management consultants, records storage and records disposal vendors, and microfilming and electronic record services vendors.
 Though the Chapter is located in Honolulu, the Chapter has had members from Hawaii’s outer islands, including Maui and Hawaii Island.